-Use this appendix to prepare an older PART (2002-2006) for publication
+For all completed PARTs: Use this appendix if you need to prepare an older PART (2002-2007) for publication.
+For 2008 new or reassessed PARTs, please complete your updates in the 2008 FULL assessments.

 In this appendix, learn how to update performance data, improvement plans, and funding information in PARTWeb.